ddiazdom/grlBWT/README.md

 ## grlBWT : Efficient construction of the BWT using string compression

-This repository contains the implementation of grl-BWT, a linear-time semi-external algorithm for building the BCR BWT of a string collection.
+This repository contains the implementation of **grlBWT**, a linear-time semi-external algorithm for building the BCR BWT of a string collection.
 The novelty of grl-BWT is that it resorts to compression to maintain the intermediate data of the BWT construction in compact form.
 The compact format used by grl-BWT reduces working memory and avoids redundant computations, thus decreasing computing time too.